 Dog digging can be a source of frustration.
 Their seemingly inexplicable passion for burrowing into the ground leaves ruts in the yard, ruining the lawn and creating the potential for injury if someone steps in a hole.

-In this article, you’ll learn how to get a dog to stop digging and positively redirect their efforts, but first, it’s important to understand why your dog loves to dig:
+In this article, you’ll learn how to get a dog to stop digging area and positively redirect their efforts, but first, it’s important to understand why your dog loves to dig:

 Why Do Dogs Dig Holes?

 No one wants their yard to be full of holes and divots from a playful pooch.
 Stopping these destructive behaviours starts with understanding why your dog likes to dig in the first place.

 Dogs dig holes for several reasons.
 Do any of these sound familiar?

 One of the most common reasons for destructive dog digging is that they're trying to access something you can't detect or don't know about, such as a mole burrowing through the ground or a bone they've hidden for safekeeping.

 Hiding their favourite things in the yard is a great way to cover the scent and prevent other animals from enjoying their precious belongings.
 The trick is remembering where they buried it!

 Some dogs dig because they're bored or feel ignored and want attention.
 This is typical behaviour among dogs who don't have many dog toys and are left alone with minimal daily activities for extended periods.